-(A) ATTACHMENT LIFT LEVER - Used to raise and lower the mower or other attachments mounted to your tractor.

-(B) BRAKE PEDAL - Used for braking the tractor and starting the engine.

-(C) PARKING BRAKE - Locks clutch/brake pedal into the brake position.

-(D) THROTTLE/CHOKE CONTROL - Used for starting and controlling engine speed.

-(E) ATTACHMENT CLUTCH SWITCH - Used to engage the mower blades or other attachments mounted to your tractor.

-(F) IGNITION SWITCH - Used for starting and stopping the engine.

-(G) REVERSE OPERATION SYSTEM (ROS) "ON" POSITION - Allows operation of mower or other powered attachment while in reverse.

-(H) LIGHT SWITCH - Turns the headlights on and off.
+- (A) ATTACHMENT LIFT LEVER Used to raise, lower, and adjust the mower deck or other attachments mounted to your tractor. - (B) CLUTCH/BRAKE PEDAL Used for declutching and braking the tractor and starting the engine. - (C) PARKING BRAKE LEVER Locks brake pedal into the brake position. - (D) THROTTLE CONTROL Used to control engine speed. - (E) ATTACHMENT CLUTCH SWITCH Used to engage the mower blades or other attachments mounted to your tractor. - (F) IGNITION SWITCH Used for starting and stopping the engine. - (G) ROS "ON" POSITION - Allows operation of mower deck or other powered attachment while in reverse. - (H) LIGHT SWITCH Turns the headlights on and off.

-(J) CRUISE CONTROL LEVER - Used to set forward movement of tractor at desired speed without holding the forward drive pedal.

-(K) FORWARD DRIVE PEDAL - Used for forward movement of tractor.

-(L) REVERSE DRIVE PEDAL - Used for reverse movement of tractor.

-(M) FREEWHEEL CONTROL - Disengages transmission for pushing or slowly towing the tractor with the engine off.
+- (J) CRUISE CONTROL LEVER Used to set forward movement of tractor at desired speed without holding the forward drive pedal. - (K) FORWARD DRIVE PEDAL Used for forward movement of tractor. - (L) REVERSE DRIVE PEDAL Used for reverse movement of tractor. - (M) FREEWHEEL CONTROL Disengages transmission for pushing or slowly towing the tractor with the engine off. - (N) CHOKE CONTROL Used when starting a cold engine. - (P) HOURMETER Indicates hours of operation. - (V) EZ MULCH LEVER Used to engage and disengage the mulching function. - (Z) AMMETER Indicates charging (+) or discharging (-) of battery.

-(P) SERVICE MINDER / HOUR METER - Indicates when service is required for the engine and mower.

-(Q) 12-VOLT POWER PORT - Used for 12-volt accessories.

-(S) BATTERY INDICATOR/CHARGING PLUG - Indicates the status of the battery.

-(Y) DIFFERENTIAL LOCK SWITCH - Used to engage and disengage the differential lock on transaxle.

-WEAR YOUR SAFETY GLASSES FORESIGHT IS BETTER THAN NO SIGHT The operation of any tractor can result in foreign objects thrown into the eyes, which can result in severe eye damage.
+The operation of any tractor can result in foreign objects thrown into the eyes, which can result in severe eye damage.
 Always wear safety glasses or eye shields while operating your tractor or performing any adjustments or repairs.
-We recommend standard safety glasses or a wide vision safety mask worn over spectacles.
+We recommend a wide vision safety mask over spectacles or standard safety glasses.